-The specialty doctor grade provides an opportunity for doctors to have a rewarding career with progression to the top of the grade over a number of years whilst gaining experience and extending and developing their skills base.
-Fundamental to the contract is that doctors will be required to undertake job planning and appraisal whilst developing a portfolio to record their progress in the job.
-Commencing with a number of annual increments, doctors will progress through two thresholds by evidencing that they have participated in job planning and appraisal and have developed whilst in the role.
+The specialty doctor grade provides an opportunity for doctors to have a rewarding career with progression to the top of the grade, while gaining experience and extending and developing their skills base.
+Fundamental to the contract is that doctors will be required to undertake job planning and appraisal while developing a portfolio to record their progress in the job.
+Commencing with a number of annual increments, doctors will progress through two thresholds by evidencing that they have participated in job planning and appraisal and have developed while in the role.
 Incremental progression between threshold one and threshold two will be at two-yearly intervals and then at three-yearly intervals post threshold two.

 Associate specialist (2008)

 Doctors in the associate specialist (2008) grade are rewarded through similar arrangements to specialty doctors.
 The associate specialist (AS) grade is now closed to new entrants, although doctors on the old associate specialist contract can elect to transfer to the 2008 AS terms and conditions.

 The terms and conditions for any doctors who remain in the other closed grades are set out within the Terms and Conditions of Service NHS Medical and Dental Staff (England) 2002.